'A celebration of Willunga's history, culture and produce'

 Willunga boasts...

-a kindergarten, one primary school, one high school and one Waldorf School,
+a play group/pre-school, one primary school, one high school and one Waldorf School,

 CFS (Country Fire Service) & SES (State Emergency Service) manned by local volunteers,